Having an exercise partner is helpful in many ways. Exercising in a group not only benefits a patient but also is useful for a therapist.

 Even though group exercise has many benefits to consider, one should be aware of that fact that it may not be for every patient.
 Please keep in mind that it has to serve the purpose of providing the care that our patients need.
 Some things to keep in mind while performing group exercises are:

 - It is important to identify the resident who is potentially going to enjoy socialization and will be interested in the group.
 Otherwise, you are setting yourself up for failure.
-There are some residents who don’t like to meet people and involve with others much.
+There are some residents who don’t like to meet people and involve others much.
 These are not good candidates for group exercises.

 - Medical history and complexity also play a major role in identifying the residents for group exercises.
 You can not select if one is in isolation, or required constant verbal or tactile cueing, or someone who needs closer attention to BP or SpO2.
 These are better candidates for one to one therapy every day.